 import dascore as dc

 subspool = spool.select(network={'das2', 'das3'})

-Chunk controls how data are grouped together in patches.
-It can be used to merge contiguous patches together, specify the size of patches for processing, specify overlap with previous segments, etc.
+The chunk method controls how data are grouped together in patches within the spool.
+It can be used to merge contiguous patches together, specify the size of patches for processing, specify overlap with previous patches, etc.

+import dascore as dc